 Belmont University is a student-centered Christian community providing an academically challenging education that empowers men and women of diverse backgrounds to engage and transform the world with disciplined intelligence, compassion, courage and faith.

-Belmont is among the fastest growing Christian universities in the nation with more than 6,000 students hailing from every state and 25 countries.
-Since 2000, enrollment has risen from just under 3,000 to approximately 6,400 students for 2011-12.
+Belmont is among the fastest growing Christian universities in the nation with approximately 6,900 students hailing from every state and 25 countries.
+Since 2000, enrollment has risen from just under 3,000 to 6,918 students for 2013-14.
 As enrollment steadily increases, so does the quality and diversity of each new class.
-Incoming 2011-12 freshmen represented 44 states and four foreign countries and scored an average of 26 on the ACT.
+Incoming 2013-14 freshmen represented 45 states and eight foreign countries and scored an average of 26.4 on the ACT.

-In the annual U.S. News & World Report ranking of America’s best colleges and universities, Belmont was cited in 2011 for the third year in a row as a Top School to Watch and was ranked fifth in the Regional Universities South category, the highest ranking for the university to date.
-Once again, Belmont was also the highest ranked university in Tennessee in this category and was praised for its commitment to undergraduate teaching and the strength of its learning communities.
+In the 2014 listing of America's Best Colleges from U.S. News & World Report, Belmont was ranked seventh and named for the sixth consecutive year as one of the top "Up-and-Coming" universities in the Regional Universities South category.
+Belmont was the highest ranked university in Tennessee in this category and was praised for its commitment to undergraduate teaching.